 how to start Fossil Hunting?

-Welcome to Palaeontology and Fossil Discovery Resource!
-A celebration of dinosaurs, prehistoric life, and scientific research focused on the history of our planet.
-Our mission is to visit all the fossil localities around the world.
+Welcome to Paleontology and Fossil Hunting Resource, celebrating dinosaurs, prehistoric animals, studies and researches about the history of our planet.
+On a mission to visit all fossil localities around the world.

 What we do